tyreer/learning-notes/WesBos_css_grid.md

 + Default value is _row_, but _column_ allows horizontal tracks to be the implicit result

+### 7 Sizing tracks in CSS Grid

++ Best to avoid trying to add up to 100% when defining column and row templates
+  + Overflow issue occurs if you have `grid-template-columns: 50% 50%` + `grid-gap: 20px`
+  + Will use 100% of space for columns and the gap will push beyond the 100% bounds = horizontal scroll/overflow

++ Better to use `fr` fractional unit to occupy remaining free space
+  + This calculation is done _after_ the gap is accounted for

 ### 12 auto-fit and auto-fill

 ```css